Archaeology of Northern Europe: Pre-Roman Iron Age

 Funerary practices continued the Bronze Age tradition of burning corpses and placing the remains in urns, a characteristic of the Urnfield culture.
 During the previous centuries, influences from the Central European La Tène culture had spread to Scandinavia from north-western Germany, and there are finds from this period from all the provinces of southern Scandinavia.
 Archaeologists have found swords, shield bosses, spearheads, scissors, sickles, pincers, knives, needles, buckles, kettles, etc. from this time.
 Bronze continued to be used for torcs and kettles, the styles of which were continuous from the Bronze Age.
 Some of the most prominent finds from the pre-Roman Iron Age in northern Europe are the Gundestrup cauldron and the Dejbjerg wagons, two four-wheeled wagons of wood with bronze parts.

 The cultural change that ended the Nordic Bronze Age was influenced by the expansion of Hallstatt culture from the south and accompanied by a changing climate, which caused a dramatic change in the flora and fauna.
 In Scandinavia, this period is often called the "Findless Age", due to the lack of archaeological finds.
 While the archaeological record from Scandinavia is consistent with an initial decline in population, the southern part of the culture, the Jastorf culture, was in expansion southwards.
 It consequently appears that climate change played an important role in this southward expansion into continental Europe.
 It is debated why cultural innovation spread geographically during this time: whether the new material culture reflects a possibly warlike movement of Germanic peoples ("demic diffusion") southwards or whether innovations found at the Pre-Roman Iron Age sites represent a more peaceful trans-cultural diffusion.
 The current view in the Netherlands is that Iron Age innovations, starting with Hallstatt (800 BC), did not involve intrusions and featured a local development from Bronze Age culture.
 Another Iron Age nucleus considered to represent a local development is the Wessenstedt culture (800–600 BC).

 The bearers of this northern Iron Age culture were likely speakers of Germanic languages.
 The stage of development of this Germanic is not known, although Proto-Germanic has been proposed.
 The late phase of this period sees the beginnings of the Migration Period, starting with the invasions of the Teutons and the Cimbri until their defeat at the Battle of Aquae Sextiae in 102 BC, presaging the more turbulent Roman Iron Age and Migration Period.
+Fortified settlements from this period include Tönsberg, Erdenburg and Grotenburg in Germany, Borremose in Denmark and Atuatuca in Belgium.